emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 You will be prompted to give it a title; call the document `Intro to data viz`.
 You can also change the author name.
 Keep the output format as HTML.

 Once you've opened a new document be sure to save it by clicking **`File > Save As...`**.
-Name this file something sensible like `chapter_3` (if you are on a Mac and can see the file <a class='glossary' target='_blank' title='The end part of a file name that tells you what type of file it is (e.g., .R or .Rmd).' href='https://psyteachr.github.io/glossary/e#extension'>extension</a>, name it `chapter_3.Rmd`).
+Name this file something sensible like `chapter_3` (if you are on a Mac and can see the file <a class='glossary'>extension<span class='def'></span></a>, name it `chapter_3.Rmd`).
 This file will automatically be saved in your project folder, i.e., your working directory, so you should now see this file appear in your file viewer pane.

 When you first open a new R Markdown document you will see a bunch of welcome text that looks like this: